EOEPCA/system-description/docs/resources/catalogue.md

   * Publish Interactive Application.
 Metadata describing the needs of an Application.
   * Publish Collection.
 Metadata describing a collection of Metadata.
 - Compliance.
 Metadata compliance required before it is published.
 - Search Metadata.
-Find desired Metadata
+Find desired Metadata.
   * Search Temporally.
 Time based search.
   * Search by AOI.
 Area of Interest based search.
   * Search Input for Data Processing.
 Input required by a process in the ADES.